ds5010/spring-2022/01-Intro.md

 * editor -- recommend vscode, atom or others (e.g., vim)
 * REPL -- make sure you can run REPL (read-eval-print-loop) from the command line

-## Git & github

-* The first assignment is a github-classroom tutorial
-* Practice with github, markdown, command-line...

-## In-class exercise -- I
+## In-class exercise -- github intro

 * Verify that students can access their github accounts
 * Demonstrate how to clone their gh-classroom repo, modify a file and submit an assignment (on Canvas)